elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/09-maps-and-nested-data-structures.markdown

 iex> map.c    # error
 ```

-Maps do not contain ordering and can allow _any_ value to be set as the key.
+Maps do not contain ordering and can allow any value to be set as the key, however, it's recommended to stick to literals (strings, atoms, and numbers).

 ## Nested data structures